-On The Platinum list: 70 indulgent reasons to travel in 2014 – The Australian Financial Review’s Sophisticated Traveller
+On The Platinum list: 70 indulgent reasons to travel – The Australian Financial Review’s Sophisticated Traveller

 “Walking and Exploring Cappadocia and the Land of the Hittites”, combines two of the country’s most enchanting and historically significant regions with Turkey’s modern capital, Ankara.
 All three lie within the great Central Anatolian Plateau that defines the heart of Asia Minor today as it has done since time immemorial.